Salwa99/Capstone3/README.md

 ## Description
 **A mobile web application that allows the user to create a list of metrics by utilizing React and Redux.
 I have chosen the Harry Potter API.**
-**The webapp consists of two pages: the first page will display a list of items that can be filtered using the name, serving as the homepage.
+**The web app consists of two pages: the first page will display a list of items that can be filtered using the name, serving as the homepage.
 The second page will be for displaying the details of a particular item.**
 # 🛠 Built With
 ### Tech Stack:
 - React